parttimenerd/asgct2-demo/README.md

 The traces produced by this prototype are fairly large (each frame requires 22 is instead of 12 bytes).
-The reason for this is that it simplified the extension of AsyncProfiler.
+The reason for this is that it simplified the extension of async-profiler.

-But packing the information is of course possible, especially when we consider that the `methodID` field is only used for Java frames and that the `machinepc` is only used for non Java frames:
+But packing the information is of course possible:

 ```
 enum FrameTypeId {